 Instruction to Editor: Please modify the following subclause as follows (REVmc D0.3):

 Upon receipt of an MLME-START.request primitive, a STA shall determine the BSS’s BSSID (as described in 10.1.4 (Acquiring synchronization, scanning)), select channel synchronization information, select a beacon period, select the operational rate set, initialize and start its TSF timer, and begin transmitting Beacon frames.
+Upon receipt of an MLME-START.request primitive, a S1G STA shall additionally select a short beacon period, and may begin transmiting Short Beacon frames.

-A STA shall include a Country element in the transmission of Beacon frames if dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired, or dot11RadioMeasurementActivated is true.
-See 8.3.3.2 (Beacon frame format) for the description of a properly formed Beacon frame.
+A STA shall include a Country element in the transmission of (Short) Beacon frames if dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired, or dot11RadioMeasurementActivated is true.
+See 8.3.3.2 (Beacon frame format) for the description of a properly formed (Short) Beacon frame.